netbox-community/netbox-zero-to-hero/modules/9-powering-up/9-powering-up.md

 ## Video - Adding The Facility Power Panels, Feeds and PDUs
 OK, so that's the planning work done - let's get to the fun stuff!!
 This video will step you through the whole process from adding the ....., creating the ......, through to adding the ......

-If you are following along you can find the [CSV data](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/modules/9-powering-up/csv_data) for the Device to PDU cable connections in the course Git Repository.
+If you are following along you can find the [CSV data](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/modules/9-powering-up/csv_data) for the PDUs and the power cable connections in the course Git Repository.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/????" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>